jamiehill/super-project/README.md

 Pushes any changes to the submodules

      git push --recurse-submodules=on-demand

+ **To do this automatcially with a normal `git push` add the following git config setting:

+    git config push.recurseSubmodules on-demand

 **NB// until actually changes have been added/committed to a submodule, and the pointer in the super project also committed, the pointer will remain on the previous branch**